Andrejkf/solutions_CarND-LaneLines-P1/README.md

 ** Note2:** region vertices position calibration was done by _trial-error_.
 So, there should be an algorith to recalibrate those points while car is on the road, and the points here presented should be interpreted as _points-localization initialization_.

+###### 1.2.5.b.
+Image mask-out

+Region of interest selection was applied on preprocesed image by **blacking-out** positions _out of selected shape_.
+For this, cv2.fillPoly() function was used.

+[imageg]: ./step_by_step_images/g_region-mask/5.png "solidYellowCurve.jpg region to be focused"

+##### Hough Transform

+Once image is preprocessed and the region of interest is selected, **hough transform** is applied to find a set of posible detected lines that afterwards will be narrow down/average out.

+###### 1.2.6 Compute Hough transform

+In here v2.HoughLinesP() function was used.
+**Note:** Hough transform parameters are very important in order to have good lines representation.
+In my case, Initially I had pseudo random parameter that gave me very noise predicted lines.
+But after tunning parameters, the best combinations I found was:

+* (threshold=1, min_line_len= 1, max_line_gap= 10).

+However, when afterwards when I averaged the predicted lines I had numerical inestability (so, **I need to improve my proposal to average out noise predicted lines**) and finally I used the following _hough transform_ parameter combination for the videos:

+* (threshold=10, min_line_len= 10, max_line_gap= 5)

+With that setup predicted lines were still oscilatory/wavy/noisy.

+[imageh]: ./step_by_step_images/h_hough-transform/5.png "solidYellowCurve.jpg Hough-lines transform"

+So, the _set of possible lines_ on the road looks as follows:

+[imagei]: ./step_by_step_images/i_lines-on-road/5.png "solidYellowCurve.jpg with hough lines on the road"

+##### connect/average/extrapolate output lines

+This was the most challenging part for me because I had to modify the custom function **_draw_lines2()_** which is returning me back np.NaN values when I used this parameters set up in the hough transform: (threshold=1, min_line_len= 1, max_line_gap= 10). **This is an opportunity and space to improve my solution proposed.**

+Here:

+* Aproximated _left_ and _rigth_ linear functions are maped-back to the image space.
+* A helper function to return _averaged left-rigth lines_ as an array is defined.
+* The provided helper function *weigthed_img* is used to aply trasnsparency to the predicted lines.
+* Finally, predicted lines are painted over a copy of the original image.

+###### 1.2.7 Get image pixels for averaged lines

+On this subsection, output _predicted road lines_ are averaged out so than _a single representative line_ as output lane line is shown, one for the left side and one for the right side.

+So, function **draw_lines** used in the hough transformation step was **modified and renamed as _draw_lines2()_** and can be seen in the IpythoNotebook with filename: _p1-solution-without-parameter-tunning.ipynb_

+**Note:** on modified fuction **_draw_lines2()_** two variables are the important ones (**lineL, lineR**).
+The other variables where used to debug possible np.Nan returned values or empty list values.

+[imagej]: ./step_by_step_images/j_aproximated-lines-on-road/5.png "solidYellowCurve.jpg with averaged predicted lines"

+###### 1.2.8 Include the option to get _weighted predicted lines/trasparency in lines_

+In this part, cv2.addWeighted() was used. with parameters:

+* alpha=0.7
+* betha=0.5
+* color=[255, 0, 0] = Red
+* thickness=10 = Predicted plotted line width.

+###### 1.2.9.
+Predicted lines painted over original image

+Custom function _lines_on_image()_  was defined to plot predicted trasparent lines over original test images. _lines_on_image()_ function can be seen in the IpythoNotebook with filename: _p1-solution-without-parameter-tunning.ipynb_.
+Below we can se how the final output looked like:

+[imagek]: ./step_by_step_images/k_aproximated-lines-on-road-transparency/5.png "solidYellowCurve.jpg with averaged transparent lines"

+---
+### 2. Identify potential shortcomings with your current pipeline